ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/week_2/Week 2 Coachable Practice.md

 A. A queue requires interacting with both sides of a doubly linked list.
 Enqueue/add to the tail of the list.
 Dequeue/remove from the head of the list.

 13. When would you want to use a doubly linked list?
 A. When you need to push, pop and/or enqueue/dequeue on both sides.
-When need to go both ways, down and up/left and right.
+When need to go both ways.

 14. What are the differences between stack/queue/deque?
-A. stack is LIFO.
+A. Stack is LIFO.
 Queue is FIFO.
 Stack only pushes and pops on one end (head).
 Queue adds to the tail, removes from the head.
 Deque allows adding and removing on both ends.

 15. What are their core functions and runtimes?
 A.